 Write a little about yourself.
 Just a paragraph will do.

-Pretty adventurous & creative guy, recently returned (June '12)
+Pretty adventurous & creative guy, returned to Seattle in 2012

-to Seattle and now habitatin' happily in Sammamish.
-Lookin' for
+and now habitatin' happily in Sammamish.
+Lookin' for worthwhile,

-worthwhile, long-term relationships (of varying types).
-No drama,
+long-term relationships (of varying types).
+No drama, no games, no

-no games, no ulterior motives (rare, I know!) and instead good
+ulterior motives (rare, I know!) and instead good communication and

 What I’m doing with my life